 When you love your backyard as much as we do, you do what you can to protect it.
 This year, we took Fish for the Future—our marquee catch-and-release, family-focused fishing event—and turned it into The Fish for the Future Fund that aims to safeguard wild salmon in Clayoquot Sound.
-This year, the tournament as well as other efforts helped us raise over $60,000 to put towards habitat restoration and other important wild salmon initiatives.
+In 2020, the tournament as well as other efforts helped us raise over $60,000 to put towards habitat restoration and other important wild salmon initiatives.

 |This catch-and-release salmon tournament is hosted by Tofino Resort + Marina.
 The tournament will benefit the Fish for the Future Fund, with 100% of all revenue, dollar for dollar, going toward wild salmon protection & research projects.
 The Fish for the Future Fund is managed by the Clayoquot Biosphere Trust, our regional community foundation.|